pagespeed-pro/critical-css-widget/README.md

 The original snippet uses a Chrome innovation called `getMatchedCSSRules` which is deprecated and will be removed in Chrome 63.

-The Critical CSS Widget is made cross browser using a [polyfill](https://github.com/ovaldi/getMatchedCSSRules) and it includes a tool to extract the full CSS of a page and to provide the extracted CSS as a file download with annotated file references.
+The Critical CSS Widget is made cross browser using a [polyfill](https://github.com/ovaldi/getMatchedCSSRules) for `getMatchedCSSRules` and it includes a tool to extract the full CSS of a page and to provide the extracted CSS as a file download with annotated file references.

 # Usage